weilandia/simple_text_extract/README.md

 | .xlsx       | 21.99s            | 51.89s                         |
 | .txt        | 0.036s            | 39.25s                         |

+* SimpleTextExtract is limited in its text extraction from pdfs, as Tika can also perform OCR on pdfs with Tesseract

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.